 “A frustrating conclusion to a summit filled with hope.”
-This was Mary Kinyua, Fairtrade flower farmer and Fairtrade chief representative’s verdict.
+This was the verdict of Mary Kinyua, Fairtrade’s lead COP26 delegate, and a Fairtrade flower farmer representative.

 Climate justice was never going to be won or lost at one conference in Glasgow.
 But where the COP26 agreement fell short, we need to increase the pressure for urgent action.

 CHOOSE THE WORLD YOU WANT THIS FAIRTRADE FORTNIGHT